fonnesbeck/git_tutorial/PITCHME.md

 # .gitignore

+Note:
-^ We do this by creating a file in the root directory of our project called `.gitignore`:
+ We do this by creating a file in the root directory of our project called `.gitignore`:

 ```bash
 $ mate .gitignore